valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 Data analysis was performed to understand the relationshiop between variables.
 Here are some of the interesting findings:

  - Properties built in 1905 and 1917 have the highest average condition.
 After the Wall Street Crash of 1929, the average condition and grade and the number of properties built dropped.
  - 78% of properties built from 2000 have above average (>7) grade in terms of contruction quality.
-99% of these properties were in average (3) conditon.
+99% of these properties were in average (3) conditon only.
 - 16% of properties that were at least a century old at the time of acquisition were in above average (>3) condition and (>7) grade.
-- There are 176 duplicates in the dataset, these properties properties were resold within a year.
-95% of these properties were resold at profit.
+- There are 176 duplicates in the dataset.
+These properties were resold within a year.
+95% of which were resold at profit.
 None of them were upgraded or renovated.
 A worn-out property in Seattle was resold at 321% profit.
 - The most expensive houses are located in Seattle, Bellevue, Medina, Mercer Island and Kirkland.
 - There is one property with 33 bedrooms in a neighborhood where majority of the properties have 1-6 bedrooms only.
 - The features with the highest correlation with price are grade, sqft_living, sqft_living15 and lat.